 In the summer of 1775, a Virginia gentleman-planter was given command of a New England army laying siege to British-occupied Boston.
 With his appointment, the Continental Army was born.
 Yet the cultural differences between those serving in the army and their new commander-in-chief led to conflicts from the very beginning that threatened to end the Revolution before it could start.
 The key challenge for General George Washington was establishing the standards by which the soldiers would be led by their officers.
 What kind of man deserved to be an officer?
 Under what conditions would soldiers agree to serve?
 And how far could the army and its leaders go to discipline soldiers who violated those enlistment conditions?

 Join us on Monday, April 27, 2020 as we welcome author and historian Seanegan P. Sculley who will be talking about his book Contest for Liberty: Military Leadership in the Continental Army, 1775–1783.
 Our meeting place is at Scoogi’s Italian Restaurant at 738 Bethlehem Pike in Flourtown.
 Feel free to arrive early and eat in the back room where our meetings are held.
-A short business meeting will start around 7:15pm.
-The presentation will start at 7:30pm.
+A short business meeting will start around 7:15 pm.
+The presentation will start at 7:30 pm.
 We encourage you to join our membership for the very small and reasonable tax deductible amount of $30.
-Don’t forget to our book raffle too.
+Don’t forget our book raffle too.
 Each meeting we raffle off a number of American Revolutionary themed books.
-You can purchase tickets for the book raffle, $1 per ticket, or $5 for 6 tickets.
-They money raises goes to pay the room fee and speaker expenses.
+You can purchase tickets for the book raffle; $1 per ticket, or $5 for 6 tickets.
+The money raised goes to pay the room fee and speaker expenses.

 As historian Seanegan P. Sculley reveals in Contest for Liberty: Military Leadership in the Continental Army, 1775–1783, these questions could not be determined by Washington alone.
 His junior officers and soldiers believed that they too had a part to play in determining how and to what degree their superior officers exercised military authority and how the army would operate during the war.
 A cultural negotiation concerning the use of and limits to military authority was worked out between the officers and soldiers of the Continental Army; although an unknown concept at the time, it is what we call leadership today.
 How this army was led and how the interactions between officers and soldiers from the various states of the new nation changed their understandings of the proper exercise of military authority was finally codified in General Friedrich Wilhelm von Steuben’s The Regulations for the Order and Discipline of the Troops of the United States, first published in 1779.
 The result was a form of military leadership that recognized the autonomy of the individual soldiers, a changing concept of honor, and a new American tradition of military service.